glowkeeper/glowkeeper.github.io/public/assets/posts/stories/freedom.md

----
-title: Freedom
+# Freedom

-description: Written for the campfire at the Brighton Buddhist Centre's 2015 Family Retreat.
+Written for the campfire at the Brighton Buddhist Centre's 2015 Family Retreat.
 The poetry is by Matt Quinn
-categories:
-  - Post
----

 **10 August, 2015**

 [Listen to a recording of the story](/assets/audio/Freedom.wav) from a campfire reading.